ABOUT THE ADPR PROGRAM

 B.A. in Advertising & Public Relations

-The Advertising & Public Relations program features a flexible curriculum that serves students interested in both creative and business spheres of advertising and public relations.
-Foundations in marketing, digital media, branding, graphic design, media writing, and campaign development prepare students to communicate strategically with diverse audiences in for-profit and non-profit environments to meet organizational goals.
+The Advertising & Public Relations major features a flexible curriculum that serves students interested in both creative and business worlds.
+Foundations in marketing, digital/social media, branding, graphic design, media writing, campaign development, and entrepreneurship prepare students to engage diverse audiences and communicate strategically in for-profit and non-profit environments to meet organizational goals.

 Fields & Careers

-Entrepreneurship is encouraged.
+Entrepreneurship is encouraged in the Advertising & Public Relations major.
 Many students launch their own businesses, either during their college courses or after gaining professional experience.
 The ADPR program teaches skills ideal for developing and marketing new brands and developing nonprofit organizations.

 Internships & Student Organizations